Pirates star Dick Groat, who also played in NBA, dies at 92

 “We are deeply saddened by the loss of such a beloved member of the Pirates family and Pittsburgh community,” Pirates Chairman Bob Nutting said in a statement, calling Groat “a great player and an even better person.”

-Groat, who was from the Swissvale neighborhood just east of Pittsburgh’s downtown, starred at Duke in basketball and baseball in the early 1950s, earning All-American honors in both.
+Groat, who was from the Swissvale neighborhood just east of Pittsburgh’s downtown, earned All-American honors in both basketball and baseball while starring at Duke.
 His No. 10 jersey hangs in Cameron Indoor Stadium; the program retired his number following the end of his senior season in 1952.

+“A true multisports icon, Dick represented Duke University and the city of Pittsburgh with the utmost of class and dignity, which resulted in universal admiration,” former Duke basketball coach Mike Krzyzewski said.

 “I had a ball playing for them and had some of the scariest trips in my life,” Groat said.
 “I never had to practice, just play on the weekend.”